Here’s how you should include skills on a resume like a pro!

 Ready to get started?
 Here’s what you should do first.

-What skills have you used to make an impact in your past jobs?
+• What skills have you used to make an impact in past jobs?

 You can also try taking some free career assessments for inspiration.

-This is vital for people who are trying to switch into a new career or anyone who hasn’t looked for a new job in a few years.
-Consult recent job descriptions on top job search sites like Indeed and LinkedIn and use them to add to your resume skills list.
+This is vital for people who are trying to switch to a new career or anyone who hasn’t looked for a new job in a few years.

 Expert Tip